-When employees work remotely, their choice in passwords matter more than ever.
+When employees work remotely, their choice of passwords matters more than ever.
 Auditing their passwords will give you an idea of if their passwords are secure enough and if they need to be updated.
-You’ll want to educate them on the importance of having a strong password (aka not “password” or something personal that can be guessed) and provide password guidelines that you expect them to meet.
+You’ll want to educate them on the importance of having a strong password (aka not a “password” or something personal that can be guessed) and provide password guidelines that you expect them to meet.
 Requiring them to update their passwords periodically is also an effort worth making.
 Implementing two-factor authentication across work devices and digital accounts can add an extra layer of security.

 In case a key employee is not available, it is important the company has access to their passwords.
 There are programs such as LastPass that can help you securely manage employee passwords, in case you ever need to access them.